Kautsarv/starvedgeek_blog/_posts/2022-02-15-agile-software-development.markdown

 Continuous integration can provide the following benefits:
 * Allows earlier detection and easier root cause analysis of integration problems and conflicting changes
-* Gives the development team regular feedback on whether the code is Working
+* Gives the development team regular feedback on whether the code is working
 * Keeps the version of the software being tested within a day of the version being developed
 * Reduces regression risk associated with developer code refactoring due to rapid re-testing of the code base after each small set of changes
 * Provides confidence that each day's development work is based on a solid foundation